jan-made/jan.trejbal.land/content/_index.md

 I am a student of Cybernetics and Robotics at CTU in Prague in a Master programme, I am going to graduate in June 2019.

 I like to create software parts which can be open-source; you can find my work on [Github](https://github.com/trejjam).
-For my work I frequently use [Nette Framework](https://nette.org/) on [PHP 7.2](http://php.net/supported-versions.php), but recently I have benn working with [ASP.NET Core 2.1](https://docs.microsoft.com/en-us/aspnet/core/?view=aspnetcore-2.1).
+For my work I frequently use [Nette Framework](https://nette.org/) on [PHP 7.2](http://php.net/supported-versions.php), but recently I have been working with [ASP.NET Core 2.1](https://docs.microsoft.com/en-us/aspnet/core/?view=aspnetcore-2.1).

 {{% grid %}}